How to Use Math Functions

 Frequently Asked Questions

-Are non-numerical values included in IronXL calculations?
+How are non-numerical values handled in IronXL calculations?

 Software Engineer